-But perhaps the greatest benefit of weight training, specifically for weight loss, is that it has been linked to increasing your resting metabolism, i.e. how many calories you burn at rest.
+However, weight training does have a rather specific benefit in relation to weight loss.
+Lifting weights has been linked to increasing your resting metabolism, i.e. how many calories you burn at rest.

 A study by Lemmer et al. supports this as they found weight training led to a 9% increase in resting metabolism in men over a 24-week training period.
 You may find adding bitter orange supplements into your diet can help here as they contain a similar compound to ephedrine which has been linked to weight loss due to increasing an individual's metabolic rate.

 Therefore, weight training may help you reach your calorie deficit a little easier whilst also helping you build muscle at the same time.